 Brady is a 1988 graduate of the University of Wisconsin Madison in Mechanical Engineering.
 Brady joined the 1901 team in 1991 as a Project Manager.
 In 2002, Brady became Vice President of 1901 and in 2013, he was appointed President.
 He is the former President of both the Madison Area Mechanical Contractors Association and the Sheet Metal and Air Conditioning Contractors Association of WI.
-Brady is Co-Chairman of the Sheet Metal Local 18 Pension Fund Board of Directors and is on the AGC Specialty Contractor Board of Directors.
+Brady is Co-Chairman of the Sheet Metal Local 18 Pension Fund and is on the AGC Board.
 He is also a member of a Vistage leadership group.

 Among his many accomplishments, Brady led a project for a nonprofit that achieved the highest point total record with the leadership in Energy and Environmental Design (LEED) rating system.
 The Aldo Leopold foundation has the first “net zero energy” building in Wisconsin, and the first carbon-neutral building certified by LEED.
 Currently, Brady is leading 1901 into the virtual world of BIM construction and prefabrication.

 “1901 strives to be the best at serving our customers in all aspects of their mechanical and plumbing construction needs.
-We make every effort to be deserving of your confidence and high expectations.
 1901 takes pride in completing high-quality projects on time and under budget.”

 Vice President of Service & Sales